-We offer a premier four-year program in Pennsylvania to prepare our students for a career in accounting, and specifically designed to help them pass the certified public accountant (CPA) exam.
-Accounting graduates have a variety of initial career options including public accounting (tax or audit), corporate accounting, financial analysis, government and nonprofit accounting, banking, treasury operations or entry into graduate or law school.
-As an Accounting major at Elizabethtown College, you will gain proficiency in accounting and develop a strong business core foundation to enable you to pursue whichever path is right for you.
+We offer a premier four-year accounting program in Pennsylvania to prepare our students for a career in accounting.
+Our program is specifically designed to help our students pass the certified public accountant (CPA) exam and enter the field of public accounting.
+As an accounting major at Elizabethtown College, you will gain proficiency in accounting and develop a strong business core foundation to enable you to pursue a career path that is right for you.

-Our Accounting program meets Pennsylvania's education requirements for the CPA exam.
-In order to become a licensed certified public accountant, most states require 150-credit hours, in addition to a bachelor's degree and passing the CPA exam.
-At E-town College, your advisor in the Accounting program will individually coach you in pursuing your CPA license and help you complete all 150 credits during your four years, if you choose that career path.
-You can achieve this goal by earning course credits for acceptable performance on Advanced Placement (AP) exams, performing internships for course credit, completing summer courses and taking additional semester courses.
-We have prepared sample 4-year schedules to use as general guides for meeting the 150-hour CPA requirement.
-Another alternative for earning the extra credits is to pursue a Master's degree at another institution.
-Currently, firms are not giving preference to individuals with an advanced degree, so completing 150 credits in 4 years avoids a costly 5th year of education and gets you into a paying career a year earlier!
+Our accounting program meets Pennsylvania's education requirements for the CPA exam.
+In order to receive CPA certification, most states require 150-credit hours in addition to a bachelor's degree and passing the CPA exam.
+At Etown College, your advisor in the accounting program will individually coach you in pursuing your CPA certification and help you complete all 150 credits during your four years.
+You can achieve this goal by earning course credits for acceptable performance on Advanced Placement (AP) exams, performing internships for credit, completing summer courses and taking additional semester courses.
+We have prepared sample four-year schedules to use as general guides for meeting the 150-hour CPA requirement.
+Currently, firms are not giving preference to individuals with an advanced degree, so meeting the requirements in four years avoids a fifth year of education and gets you into a paying career a year earlier!

-Over 90% of accounting majors performed at least one internship or participated in the VITA program over the past 3 years.
+More than 90% of accounting majors performed at least one internship or participated in the VITA program over the past three years.